MackVali/creator_app/docs/supabase-preview-signup-instructions.md

    * Prefer using the dashboard controls, but if you would rather run SQL, copy [`docs/supabase-site-url-update.sql`](./supabase-site-url-update.sql), replace the placeholder domain with your preview URL, and execute it in the Supabase SQL editor.
-The script updates both `auth.config.site_url` (used for email confirmation links) and `auth.config.additional_redirect_urls` so Supabase accepts the preview domain when your app passes `redirect_to`.
+The script updates the modern `auth.instances` config (and falls back to the legacy `auth.config` table) so Supabase both sends preview confirmations to the right host and accepts it when your app passes `redirect_to`.

 3. **Optional safety net inside Vercel.**
    * In your project on [https://vercel.com](https://vercel.com) go to **Settings → Environment Variables**.